Want to sell tickets to your event online? Allowing people to sign up and pay for your events on your website can skyrocket your ticket sales.

 After you’ve set up an event registration form, you need to add it to your WordPress site.

-Unlike some event management plugins, WPForms lets you add your forms to many locations on your website, including your blog posts, pages, and even sidebar widgets.
+Unlike many event management plugins, WPForms lets you add your forms to many locations on your website, including your blog posts, pages, and even sidebar widgets.

 Then, publish your post or page so your online event registration form will appear on your website.